venkatnvaddula/PredictSeizures/README.md

 # PredictSeizures
-This is a project done as a part of Data Science[EECS 731] course.
+This is a project done as a part of Data Science[EECS 731] course in Fall 2016, during my graduation from University of Kansas.

 The aim of the project is to predict the epilepsy seizures by observing the iEEG readings of 3 different patients.

+iEEG Data is in the analog form, the signal is processed and cleaned with transformations and thresholds

-There are 2 main Hypothesis for the project:
+Hypothesis for the project:

-  1: Prediction needs one just 10 min data.
+  1: NULL: Prediction needs one just 10 min data.

-  2: Prediction needs more than 10 min data (used one hour data blocks)
+  2: Alternate: Prediction needs more than 10 min data (used one hour data blocks)

 Software used: Matlab 2016b

 Files:
 icode.m: For hypothesis 1, Which uses the 10 min data.

 hcode.m: For hypothesis 2, Which uses 1 hour data blocks